KM3NeT/km3io/README.rst

     >>> f[:4].tracks.dir_z
     <Array [[0.213, 0.213, ...
 0.229, 0.323]] type='4 * var * float64'>

-The same concept applies to everything, including ``hits``, ``mc_hits``, ``mc_tracks``, ``t_sec`` etc.
+The same concept applies to all other branches, including ``hits``, ``mc_hits``, ``mc_tracks``, ``t_sec`` etc.

 Offline files reader
 --------------------

-In general an offline file has two methods to fetch data: the header and the events.
+In general an offline file has two attributes to access data: the header and the events.
 Let's start with the header.

 Reading the file header
 """""""""""""""""""""""

-To read an offline file start with opening it with an OfflineReader:
+To read an offline file start with opening it with the ``OfflineReader``:

 .. code-block:: python3